Internships: The Facts

 All interns in the UK should be paid as legally, anyone who is defined as a 'worker', must at least earn minimum wage.
 However, many internships are still unpaid.
 Companies that do not pay interns often offer some payment towards travel and lunch costs — this can help if you are commuting into central London (train fares during peak times can be pricey).

 There are several scenarios in which interns do not have to be paid:

 - Volunteers do not have to be paid minimum wage.
 Determining whether or not an intern is a worker or a volunteer can be tricky.

-If done properly, internships are most certainly worth it.
-You may find that the job or sector is not what you expected, but you should leave with a better idea of what you want to do next.
-Also, the experience on your CV will be very valuable.
+If done properly, internships are certainly worth it.
+You may find the job or sector is not what you expected, but you should leave with a better idea of what you want to do next.
+Also, the experience on your CV will be invaluable.

 There are enough good internships available that you do not have to work for an exploitative employer.
 You should not have to work for nothing, and equally you should not have to do menial work which does not help you progress.
 Work for an employer who will value you enough to pay you and give you interesting, useful tasks.

 - As with all other types of employment, personal contacts can be a good place to start when looking for an internship.
-A lot of roles are not advertised so speak to friends and family – they might of a position at their company.
+A lot of roles are not advertised, so speak to friends and family – they might know of a position at their company.